-This post is about an insect that smells things with its antennae, tastes things with its feet, and has no ears but can hear ultrasound.
+Today we will learn about an insect that smells things with its antennae, tastes things with its feet, and has no ears but can hear ultrasound.
+If all that was not odd enough, they also have a compass in their antennae.

-Traditionally, easter Monarch Butterfly populations have been measured by how many acres of land they cover when they overwinter in Mexico.
-In 1996-97, Monarchs were estimated to cover over 18 acres (approximately 1 billion butterflies).
-In 2014, that number had dropped to only slightly more than one-and-a-half acres.
+Traditionally, easter monarch butterfly populations have been measured by how many acres of land they cover when they overwinter in Mexico.
+In 1996-97, they covered more than 18 acres, which translates into approximately 1 billion butterflies.
+By 2014, that number dropped to only 1.6 acres.
 In simple terms, this indicates a 96% drop in population.
-Before we jump to any conclusions, it is important to understand that there have not been comparable drops in summer populations and scientists do not know why.
+Before jumping to conclusions, it is important that we understand there have not been comparable drops in summer populations, and scientists do not know why.

 UPDATE (3/6/2016): Due to conservation efforts, the 2015-16 winter count of monarch butterflies reached 10 acres.

-The problem with infestations such as these is that the excreted honeydew provides a perfect growth medium for fungal and bacterial populations.
+The problem with infestations such as these is that the excreted honeydew provides a perfect growth medium for fungal diseases, such as sooty mold, and bacterial disease.
 As ants collect the honeydew and move from plant to plant, they can quickly spread disease throughout your garden.

-To avoid the use of chemical treatment against soft scale, regularly monitoring woody plants and stripping the vermin from twigs and leaves by hand are your best bet.
-You can also use sticky barriers around the trunks of trees and shrubs to prevent the mobile first instars from establishing themselves on your plants.
+To avoid the use of chemical treatment against soft scale, regularly monitoring woody plants and stripping any visible vermin away from twigs and leaves by hand are your best bet.
+You can also use a sticky barrier around the trunks of trees and shrubs to prevent the mobile first instars from establishing themselves on your plants and removing the protection provides by ants.

 Easily recognized by their unusually large size (up to 4”) and horn-shaped tail, tomato hornworms (Manduca quinquemaculata) can strip your tomato plants of foliage and fruit in short order.